sahananarayana06/Online-Notes-Sharing/README.md

 # Online Notes Sharing System

-An Online Notes Sharing System is a web-based application that allow students and teachers to upload, manage, and download academic notes easily.
+An Online Notes Sharing System is a web-based application that allows students and teachers to upload, manage, and download academic notes easily.
 This system helps in efficient sharing of study materials and improves accessibility to educational resources.

 ---